 Another caveat to exercising a dog with diarrhea: if the temperature outdoors is above 80 degrees Fahrenheit, take a day off and let your buddy rest up.
 Hot days can really zap a dog who is already on the edge of dehydration.

-When my dog has diarrhea but is acting fine in every other way, I like to take a wait-and-see approach.
+When my dog has diarrhea but is acting normal with no other symptoms, I often take a wait-and-see approach.
 As long as she still has an appetite and doesn’t seem weak or nauseous it’s safe to see if the episode passes within a day.

 Mild cases of diarrhea will often resolve with no specific treatment.
 However, fasting and feeding a bland diet can make dogs feel better while their body resolves the imbalance.